Do you own a business premises?

 You must:

-- If necessary, improve your fire safety measures and reduce the risk
+• Rectify any fire safety deficiencies and reduce the risk

 What is a fire risk assessment?